Skibidi Toilet: Production

 In the show's early days, Gerasimov uploaded at least two videos weekly (at times, even daily), though the time between episodes has since been extended to improve quality, and video lengths have increased.
 Since YouTube's recommendation algorithm tends to prefer frequent uploaders, the initial upload schedule may have helped the show go viral.
 As of January 2024, the series is reportedly being investigated by the Russian police for its alleged harm to children, following a report made by a Moscow resident.
 In April 2024, the videos were presented to the legislative assembly of Saint Petersburg as a demonstration in an annual children's safety report.

+In October and November 2025, controversy arose surrounding the business relationship between Gerasimov and Invisible Narratives, with allegations that Invisible has forced Gerasimov to hand over control over the Skibidi Toilet intellectual property under financial threats.
+Invisible denied the accusations, and instead claimed that Gerasimov has intentionally transitioned away from his role as a sole creator while remaining as executive producer of the series.
+Many fans remained skeptical of the relationship between the two parties, often expressed using the hashtag "#BringBoomBack" and “#LetBoomSpeak”.

+On 3 September 2026, Invisible named the new four-person creative team, composed of artists Virlance, Strider, FScript and Achi, who are set to develop and produce future episodes.
+Invisible also confirmed that Gerasimov is currently not involved in their development and production, while claiming that a framework remains in place for his future participation.

 Reception and influence

 Popularity

 Skibidi Toilets audience is predominantly Generation Alpha, those born since the early 2010s.
 While the series does not appear on YouTube Kids, an app designed for children under 13, it is popular among elementary school students.
 Kim Kardashian's 11-year-old daughter gave her a gold necklace reading "Skibidi Toilet".
 Many members of older generations have criticized the series as "brain rot", while other Internet users argue that the preceding Generation Z had its share of bizarre memes.

 Skibidi Toilet has sparked its audience to create fanworks, such as games, fan fiction, and art, as well as the Generation Alpha slang "skibidi", which has no established definition.
 The series has found its way into Internet memes and Instagram videos.
 One TikTok meme nonsensically swaps some words in song lyrics with Generation Alpha slang, including skibidi, for humorous effect.
 Viral videos have surfaced where children sit inside containers and mimic the toilets.